twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

     substitution.
 This removes any trailing newline added by your editor when saving the template.

-## 1Password sign-in prompt
+## Sign-in prompt

 chezmoi will verify the availability and validity of a session token in the current environment.
 If it is missing or expired, you will be interactively prompted to sign-in again.

 In the past chezmoi used to simply exit with an error when no valid session was available.
-If you'd like to restore that behavior, set the following option in your configuration file:
+If you'd like to restore this behavior, set the the `onepassword.prompt` configuration variable to `false`, for example:

 ```toml title="~/.config/chezmoi/chezmoi.toml"
 [onepassword]